mjstraughan/CubingHistory/docs/2x2/Methods/LEG-1.md

 ## Origin and Development

-In June, 2012, Michael James Straughan developed the LEG-1 method [1].
+In June, 2012, Michael James Straughan developed the LEG-1 method [^1].
 Instead of having the correctly permuted bar in the back as in EG-1, Straughan chose to have the bar on the left.
-All algorithms were developed and placed on Straughan's website [2].
+All algorithms were developed and placed on Straughan's website [^2].
 This development coincided with the development of NMCLL and NMEG.

 ![](img/LEG-1/LEG1-1.png)
 ![](img/LEG-1/LEG1-2.png)

-In March, 2014, Christopher Olson developed the same idea [3], not knowing that the method already existed and had been developed by Straughan.
+In March 2014, Christopher Olson developed the same idea [^3], not knowing that the method already existed and had been developed by Straughan.
 Olson named the method LEG-1.

 ![](img/LEG-1/LEG1-3.png)

-## References

-[1] M. J. Straughan, "2x2 Pseudo Solving: Improving CLL and EG," SpeedSolving.com, 1 June 2012.
+[^1]: M. J. Straughan, "2x2 Pseudo Solving: Improving CLL and EG," SpeedSolving.com, 1 June 2012.
 [Online].
 Available: https://www.speedsolving.com/threads/2x2-pseudo-solving-improving-cll-and-eg.37073/.

-[2] M. J. Straughan, "A2," Straughan's website, 2012.
+[^2]: M. J. Straughan, "A2," Straughan's website, 2012.
 [Online].
 Available: https://sites.google.com/site/athefre/other-puzzles/nmcll.

-[3] C. Olson, "Introducing EG-1 Bar on Left Algs," SpeedSolving.com, 7 March 2014.
+[^3]: C. Olson, "Introducing EG-1 Bar on Left Algs," SpeedSolving.com, 7 March 2014.
 [Online].
 Available: https://www.speedsolving.com/threads/introducing-eg-1-bar-on-left-algs.46636/.